Sambit25bce11252/VITyarthi-Project-CSE1021/README.md

 # FEATURES :-
-1-User can add expenses (name of category , amount ).
+1. User can add expenses (name of category , amount ).
-2-User can view all expenses.
+2. ser can view all expenses.
-3-Can calculate total spent expenses.
+3. Can calculate total spent expenses.
-4-Can store all expenses category-wise in a list.
+4. Can store all expenses category-wise in a list.

 # TECHNOLOGY USED :-